PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 <a name="1"></a>
 ## 1. Introduction

 PP-OCRv3 is further upgraded on the basis of PP-OCRv2.
 The overall framework of PP-OCRv3 is same as that of PP-OCRv2.
 The text detection model and text recognition model are further optimized, respectively.
-Specifically, the detection network is still optimized based on DBNet, and base model of recognition network is replaced from CRNN to [SVTR](https://arxiv.org/abs/2205.00159, which is recorded in IJCAI 2022.
-The block diagram of the PP-OCRv3 system is as follows (the pink box is the new policies of PP-OCRv3):
+Specifically, the detection network is still optimized based on DBNet, and base model of recognition network is replaced from CRNN to [SVTR](https://arxiv.org/abs/2205.00159), which is recorded in IJCAI 2022.
+The block diagram of the PP-OCRv3 system is as follows (strategies in the pink box are newly introduced in PP-OCRv3):

 <div align="center">
     <img src="../ppocrv3_framework.png" width="800">
 </div>

-There are 9 optimization tricks for text detection and recognition models in PP-OCRv3, which is as follows.
+There are 9 optimization strategies for text detection and recognition models in PP-OCRv3, which are as follows.

 - Text detection:
-    - LK-PAN: PAN structure with large receptive field;
+    - LK-PAN: A PAN structure with large receptive field;
-    - DML: mutual learning strategy for teacher model;
+    - DML: Deep Mutual Learning strategy for teacher model;
-    - RSE-FPN: FPN structure of residual attention mechanism;
+    - RSE-FPN: A FPN structure with residual attention mechanism;

 - Text recognition:
-    - SVTR_LCNet: Light-weight text recognition network;
+    - SVTR_LCNet: A Light-weight text recognition network;
-    - GTC: training strategy using Attention to guide CTC;
+    - GTC: Guided training of CTC by Attention;
     - TextConAug: A data augmentation strategy for mining textual context information;
-    - TextRotNet: self-supervised strategy to optimize the pretrained model;
+    - TextRotNet: Self-supervised strategy for a better pretrained model;
-    - UDML: unified deep mutual learning strategy;
+    - UDML: Unified deep mutual learning strategy;
-    - UIM: unlabeled data mining strategy.
+    - UIM: Unlabeled data mining strategy.

-From the effect point of view, when the speed is comparable, the accuracy of various scenes has been greatly improved:
+In terms of effect, when the speed is comparable, the accuracy of various scenes is greatly improved:

-Finally, in the case of comparable inference speed, PP-OCRv3 significantly outperforms PP-OCRv2 in terms of accuracy in multiple scenarios.

 - In Chinese scenarios, PP-OCRv3 outperforms PP-OCRv2 by more than 5%.
 - In English scenarios, PP-OCRv3 outperforms PP-OCRv2 by more than 11%.
-- In multi-language scenarios, more than 80 languages and corresponding models are optimized, the average accuracy is increased by over 5%.
+- In multi-language scenarios, models for more than 80 languages are optimized, the average accuracy is increased by more than 5%.

 <a name="2"></a>

 ## 2. Optimization for Text Detection Model

-The PP-OCRv3 detection model is an upgrade of the [CML](https://arxiv.org/pdf/2109.03144.pdf) (Collaborative Mutual Learning) text detection distillation strategy in PP-OCRv2.
-As shown in the figure below, the core idea of CML combines ① the distillation of the traditional Teacher to guide Students and ② the DML mutual learning between the Students network, which allows the Students network to learn from each other.
+The PP-OCRv3 detection model upgrades the [CML](https://arxiv.org/pdf/2109.03144.pdf) (Collaborative Mutual Learning) distillation strategy proposed in PP-OCRv2.
+As shown in the figure below, the main idea of CML combines ① the traditional distillation strategy of Teacher guiding Student and ② the DML strategy, which allows the Students network to learn from each other.
 PP-OCRv3 further optimizes the effect of teacher model and student model respectively.
-For the Teacher model, we propose a PAN structure LKPAN with a larger receptive field and use the DML  (Deep Mutual Learning) distillation strategy to optimizing the Teacher model.
-For the student model, we propose a lightweight FPN structure RSEFPN to improve the accuracy of the student model.
+For the Teacher model, a pan module with large receptive field named LK-PAN is proposed and the DML distillation strategy is adopted; for the student model, a FPN module with residual attention mechanism named RSE-FPN is proposed.

 <div align="center">
     <img src=".././ppocr_v3/ppocrv3_det_cml.png" width="800">
 </div>

-The ablation experiment is as follows:
+The ablation experiments are as follows:

 |ID|Strategy|Model Size|Hmean|The Inference Time（cpu + mkldnn)|
 |-|-|-|-|-|